 Police: Accused rapist beat up girlfriend who wouldn't appease his fecal fetish

-BATON ROUGE - It appears the system has failed again, after a man with an active arrest warrant for beating up his girlfriend managed to make three court appearances without anyone realizing he was also wanted on more charges.
+BATON ROUGE - It appears the system has failed again after a man with an active arrest warrant for beating up his girlfriend managed to make three court appearances without anyone realizing he was also wanted on more charges.

 That man, Corey Handy, was out of jail on bail for a rape charge.